JONGHYEOK667/CarND-Behavioral-Cloning-P3/P4_writeup.md

 Finally, Use Early stopping callback `(patience = 5,monitor='val_loss',mode = 'min')`

-#### 4. Appropriate training data
+#### 3. Appropriate training data

+The overall strategy for deriving a model architecture was to drive within the lane

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+so, Training data was chosen to keep the vehicle driving on the road.
+I used a combination of center lane driving, recovering from the left and right sides of the road and reverse direction driving etc....

-For details about how I created the training data, see the next section.

-### Model Architecture and Training Strategy

-#### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+As a result, I saved the training date that has a distribution of steering angle (label) as follows.

+![alt text][image1]

+Because of counter-clock wise test track, it can be seen  that negative steering counts is more than positive counts.
+However, through Data augmentation using Flip, it is possible to create a symatric distribution.

+Data augmentation used not only flip image but also correction image by left and right cameras.
+There are 6 types of data used in this project as follows.

+![alt text][image2]

+This image is case on driving center of lane ideally.
+In addition, data was also collected when driving is biased compared to lane center,
+and when driving outside boundary of lane

+![alt text][image3]
+![alt text][image4]

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.